Seattle Seahawks Logo

 2002 – 2011

 On March 1, 2002, NFL Properties artists modernized the primitive logo.
 They simplified the design, removed the eyelid lines, and gave the sea hawk an aggressive look.
 The pupil is now shifted forward, the eyebrow is curved, and the shape of the beak is smoother than in the original version.
 The left side of the head is cut at an angle to create an illusion of movement.
-The palette also changed: the blue color approached a light tone (“Seahawks blue”), and the forest green was replaced with dark blue (“Seahawks navy”) and lime green.
+The palette also changed: the blue shifted toward a lighter tone (“Seahawks blue”), and the forest green was replaced with dark blue (“Seahawks navy”) and lime green.

 2012 – today